liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 In this step, you configure a web application in SharePoint to be federated with the Microsoft Entra OIDC, using the `SPTrustedIdentityTokenIssuer` created in the previous step.

 > [!IMPORTANT]
-> - The default zone of the SharePoint web application must have Windows authentication enabled.
-This is required for the Search crawler.
+> - The Search Crawler requires that the default zone of the SharePoint web application must have Windows authentication enabled.
-> - The SharePoint URL that will use Microsoft Entra OIDC federation must be configured with Hypertext Transfer Protocol Secure (HTTPS).
+- The SharePoint URL that will use Microsoft Entra OIDC federation must be configured with Hypertext Transfer Protocol Secure (HTTPS).

 You can complete this configuration either by: